 - Notable features: automatic WordPress backups, backup content customization, site migration, security checks, automatic fault protection

 Total Upkeep is a backup software created by BoldGrid, a WordPress-powered website builder.

-Here is more explanation on its features:
+Here is a further explanation of its features:

 - Automatic backup.
 Set the time, and it’ll perform an automatic backup.
 Alternatively, order on-demand backups.

 - Backup content customization.
 Choose to back up all of your website files and database or customize the settings to back up selected files or database tables only.

 - Site migration.
 Migrate, clone, or duplicate your site with a few clicks.

 - Security check.
 Check your site for potential problems that could cause crashes and get tools for site restoration outside of WordPress in case it is inaccessible.

 - Automatic fault protection.
 Automatically create a backup before updating to restore the site to the latest version should the update fail.